ionic-team/pro-api-javascript-client/README.md

 # Ionic Pro API Client

-A simple JavaScript client for interacting with Ionic Pro
+A simple JavaScript client for interacting with the Ionic Pro API.

+Note: this is meant for API access, not end-user apps.
+For most users, the [Pro Client](https://github.com/ionic-team/ionic-pro-client) is actually what you want.

 ## Alpha Notice